efabb95/terraform-beginner-bootcamp-2023/README.md

 All future workspaces launched will set the env vars for all bash terminals opened in thoes workspaces.

-You can also set en vars in the `.gitpod.yml` but this can only contain non-senstive env vars.
+You can also set env vars in the `.gitpod.yml` but this can only contain non-senstive env vars.

 ## AWS CLI Installation